davemacdo/wsu-comp/handbook.md

 - **MUSC 560 and 660**: 45-60 minutes, _every day_
 - **MUSC 860 and above**: 60+ minutes, _every day_

+# Lesson attendance policy

+Each student will have a 50-minute lesson each week, beginning in Week 2 of the semester.
+Lessons may need to be rescheduled for student events, travel, illness, etc. Make-up lessons will be offered at the instructor's discretion, and are not available for non-emergency no-shows.

+Students must arrive at lessons on time.
+Students arriving late will be penalized two lesson points after five minutes and four lesson points after ten minutes.
+Students arriving more than fifteen minutes after their scheduled lesson time will be counted as an unexcused absence.
+Unexcused absences will result in a zero for the lesson, and these lessons _will not be made up._ When running late or otherwise unavailable, it is the student's responsibility to inform the professor as early as possible.

 ## Wichita State composition degrees

 - [Bachelor of Music in Composition degree requirements](http://catalog.wichita.edu/undergraduate/fine-arts/music/bachelor-music-requirements/composition-bm/)